methodicalcloud/methodicalcloud-site/content/blog/micro-projects-macro-impact.md

 ## Why It Matters

 We love to romanticize big vision work.
-Multi-phase.
+Multiphase.
 Cross-functional.
 Diagrams with too many arrows.

-But real change—the kind people notice and rally around—often starts from:
+But real change, the kind people notice and rally around, often starts from:

 - Fixing a nagging inefficiency
 - Documenting a previously tribal process